Algoritmeregister/standard/README.md

 Status | Requirement | links and notes
 -----|-----|-----
 . |All of the functionality of the codebase – policy as well as source – MUST be described in language clearly understandable for those that understand the purpose of the code. |
-. |The documentation of the codebase MUST contain:
-  - a description of how to install and run the source code,
-  - examples demonstrating the key functionality. |
+. |The documentation of the codebase MUST contain:<ul><li>a description of how to install and run the source code,</li><li>examples demonstrating the key functionality.</li></ul> |
-. |The documentation of the codebase SHOULD contain:<ul>
-  <li>a high level description that is clearly understandable for a wide audience of stakeholders, like the general public and journalists,</li>
-  <li>a section describing how to install and run a standalone version of the source code, including, if necessary, a test dataset,</li>
-  <li>examples for all functionality.</li></ul> |
+. |The documentation of the codebase SHOULD contain:<ul><li>a high level description that is clearly understandable for a wide audience of stakeholders, like the general public and journalists,</li><li>a section describing how to install and run a standalone version of the source code, including, if necessary, a test dataset,</li><li>examples for all functionality.</li></ul> |
 . |There SHOULD be continuous integration tests for the quality of your documentation. |
 . |The documentation of the codebase MAY contain examples that make users want to immediately start using the codebase. |
 . |You MAY use the examples in your documentation to test the code. |